pairing4good/academy/009-web-view/002-http.md

     - 3xx (Redirection): Further action needs to be taken in order to complete the request
     - 4xx (Client Error): The request contains bad syntax or cannot be fulfilled
     - 5xx (Server Error): The server failed to fulfill an apparently valid request
+- HTTP Headers allow the client and the server to pass additional information with the request or the response.